 What is the Armed Service Vocational Aptitude Battery (ASVAB) Test?

 The ASVAB is an aptitude test developed by the Department of Defense (DOD) to measure a young adult’s developed abilities and predict potential success in various careers, including the military.
-Scores are broken down into individual subtests, including the Armed Forces Qualification Test (AFQT).
+Scores are categorized into individual subtests, including the Armed Forces Qualification Test (AFQT).

 The AFQT covers four ASVAB sections: Word Knowledge, Paragraph Comprehension, Arithmetic Reasoning, and Mathematics Knowledge.
-Word Knowledge and Paragraph Comprehension Scores make up the Verbal Expression (VE) score, which is added twice to Arithmetic Reasoning and Mathematics Knowledge.
+Word Knowledge and Paragraph Comprehension Scores comprise the Verbal Expression (VE) score, added twice to Arithmetic Reasoning and Mathematics Knowledge.

-The IST will test recruits whether they are in shape to begin training.
+The IST will test recruits to see whether they are in shape to begin Marine basic training.

 Pull Up or Push-Ups